-217. Any law which permits a person to own beneficially or Limitation on ownership of possess beneficially an area of land greater than that which, areas of land. immediately before the enactment of this Constitution, he could lawfully have owned beneficially or possessed beneficially shall be invalid.
+217. Any law which permits a person to own beneficially or possess beneficially an area of land greater than that which, immediately before the enactment of this Constitution, he could lawfully have owned beneficially or possessed beneficially shall be invalid.

-218. When any act or thing is required by this Constitution Failure to comply with to be done within a particular period and it is not done within requirement as that period, the doing of the act or thing shall not be invalid to time does not render an act or otherwise ineffective by reason only that it was not done invalid. within that period.
+218. When any act or thing is required by this Constitution to be done within a particular period and it is not done within that period, the doing of the act or thing shall not be invalid or otherwise ineffective by reason only that it was not done within that period.

-219. (1) An oath required to be made by a person under Oaths of office. this Constitution shall be made in a language that is understood by that person.
+219. (1) An oath required to be made by a person under this Constitution shall be made in a language that is understood by that person.